The Framework: A Universe That Never Closes

 I. The Timeless Substrate

-In such infinity, coherence arises — without an underlying mechanism that compels it, not by command or cause.
+In such infinity, coherence arises — not by command, cause, or underlying law.

 There is no unified law governing when coherence occurs.
-Each occurrence is on its own terms.
-The dice are different every time without consistency and there is no memory.
+Each occurrence is on its own terms — without consistency and no occurrence carries memory forward.

 II.
 Coherence Basins